-There are 11,500,000 outstanding public warrants to purchase 11,500,000 shares of common stock at an exercise price of \$11.50 per share, which warrants became exercisable on June 8, 2022.
-In addition, there are 14,250,000 private placement warrants outstanding exercisable for 14,250,000 shares of common stock at an exercise price of \$11.50 per share.
-Moreover, there are outstanding new warrants, that are or will be, as applicable, exercisable for (i) 23,295,072 shares of common stock at an exercise price of \$0.01 per share contingent on the achievement of certain milestones, (ii) 12,000,000 shares of common stock at an exercise price of \$15.00 per share without further contingency and (iii) 5,000,000 shares of common stock at an exercise price of \$15.00 per share exercised, additional shares of common stock will be issued, which will result in dilution to the holders of the Company's common stock and increase the number of shares eligible for resale in the public market.
+There are 11,499,879 outstanding public warrants to purchase 11,499,879 shares of common stock at an exercise price of \$11.50 per share, which warrants became exercisable on June 8, 2022.
+In addition, there are 14,250,000 private placement warrants outstanding exercisable for 14,250,000 shares of common stock at an exercise price of \$11.50 per share, which warrants became exercisable on June 8, 2022.
+Moreover, the Company has issued or has agreed to issue new warrants, that are or will be, as applicable, exercisable for (i) 24,095,072 shares of common stock at an exercise price of \$0.01 per share ("Penny Warrants"), either without contingencies or contingent on the achievement of certain milestones, (ii) 12,000,000 shares of common stock at an exercise price of \$15.00 per share without contingencies and (iii) 5,000,000 shares of common stock at an exercise price of \$11.50 per share without contingencies.
+Since the Business Combination, 3,672,536 Penny Warrants have been exercised.
+To the extent such warrants are exercised, additional shares of common stock will be issued, which will result in dilution to the holders of the Company's common stock and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market could adversely affect the market price of our common stock, the impact of which is increased as the value of our stock price increases.